Full video of Trump calling for Yovanovitch firing—seconds after Parnas smears her with lies

 However, Pompeo had been confirmed and privately sworn in days earlier.

 Got 82 minutes?
 Watch the full video below, and get a fascinating, if terrifying, snapshot into the way Trump talks when he thinks only a couple dozen people are listening.
-The conversations span the world, from the Middle East to China to Germany to South Korea and so many places in between, both before and after the Ukraine was the current topic.x YouTube Video
+The conversations span the world, from the Middle East to China to Germany to South Korea and so many places in between, both before and after the Ukraine was the current topic.

 Read more http://www.dailykos.com/stories/1914104